equipmegmbh/engineering-tasks/README.md

 - Implement a data access repository for the task resource
 - Implement a GET route with server side paging
 - Design a data model with more entities (customer, user, attachements, historization etc.)
-- Add some kind of authentication and or authorization concept
+- Add some kind of authentication and or authorization concept for the client and\or api
+- Add a test and quality assurance concept (unit tests, integration tests, end-to-end tests, code coverage, code quality etc.)